Eating unhealthy foods can make you feel bad, lead to weight gain and cause many health problems.

 You’re probably not surprised to see sugar at the top of the list.

-A stimulated appetite and addictive features leading to cravings and binge eating… that’s a recipe for fat gain disaster.
+A stimulated appetite and addictive features leading to cravings and binge eating.
+That’s a recipe for fat gain.

 There is a fair amount of evidence to suggest that people, even those who don’t have celiac disease, react poorly to foods that contain gluten.

-Yes, that also applies to the “heart-healthy” whole wheat, which actually isn’t healthy at all.
-One study reveals that whole wheat can raise small, dense LDL (very, very bad) by a whopping 60% (9).
+Yes, that also applies to whole wheat, which actually isn’t healthy at all.
+One study reveals that whole wheat can raise cholesterol (9).

 Whole wheat also happens to have a very high glycemic index, leading to the blood sugar “roller coaster” that makes you crave another high-carb snack soon after eating (10).